 As part of the Coquitlam River Water Use Plan (LB1 WUP), a long-term adaptive management study is being conducted in the Coquitlam River to compare anadromous fish production under two experimental flow regimes.
-Fish population monitoring under the first flow regime (Treatment 1, dam release flows from 0.8-1.4 cms) occurred from 2000 until the completion of the Coquitlam Dam seismic upgrade in October 2008.
-Fish production under Treatment 2 (release flows from 1.1-6.1 cms) will be monitored for up to 9 years.
-The Coquitlam River Monitoring Program (CRMP) focuses on four anadromous species: Steelhead Trout and Coho, Chum and Pink Salmon, and includes adult escapement and smolt outmigration monitoring for each species.
-Higher returns during 2007-2014 allowed Chinook escapements to be estimated as well.
+Fish population monitoring under the first flow regime (Treatment 1, dam release flows from 0.8-1.4 cms) occurred from 2000 until the completion of the Coquitlam Dam seismic upgrade in October 2008, with the exception of 2001 (8 years).
+Fish production under Treatment 2 (release flows from 1.1-6.1 cms) will be monitored until 2017 (9 years) after which additional monitoring years will be approved annually up to 2020 (3 years).
+The Lower Coquitlam River Fish Productivity Index Monitoring Program (COOMON 7) focuses on four anadromous species: Steelhead Trout (Oncorhynchus mykiss) and Coho Salmon (Oncorhynchus kisutch), Chum Salmon (Oncorhynchus keta) and Pink Salmon (Oncorhynchus gorbuscha), and includes adult escapement and smolt outmigration monitoring for each species.
+Higher returns since 2007 allowed Chinook Salmon (Oncorhynchus tshawytscha) escapements to be estimated as well.
 Since 2006, night snorkeling surveys have also been included in the monitoring program to provide estimates of late summer standing stocks of juvenile Coho and Steelhead.
-This report summarizes monitoring results during Treatment 1 (2000-2008) and the first five years of Treatment 2 (2009-2015) for the four major components of the CRMP: adult salmon escapement surveys, Steelhead redd counts, juvenile standing stock surveys, and smolt trapping.
-The primary emphasis of this report is on 2014 fall salmon escapement estimates and outmigration, fall standing stock and Steelhead escapement in 2015.
+This report summarizes monitoring results during the 8 years of Treatment 1 (2000, 2002-2008) and the first 8 years of Treatment 2 (2009-2016) for the four major components of the COQMON-7: adult salmon escapement surveys, Steelhead redd counts, juvenile standing stock surveys, and smolt trapping.
+The primary emphasis of this report is on 2015 fall salmon escapement estimates and spring outmigration, fall standing stock and Steelhead escapement in 2016.
 Summaries of all data years for each species and life stage are presented and discussed as well.
 Estimates of adult escapement, late summer juvenile standing stocks and egg-to-smolt survival estimates should be considered preliminary and will change as additional observer efficiency data are accumulated in future years.
+This report does not include analysis of results addressing the fisheries benefits or management questions as has been the case in previous reports.
+This will be included in 2017 reporting period.

-Coho escapement to the Coquitlam River in 2002-2014 (880 to 13,290 adults; 36 to 519 females/km) likely exceeded that necessary to seed available juvenile habitat based on preliminary stock-recruitment analysis.
-The 2013 escapement estimate of 4,957 was based on 17 surveys under relatively favourable survey conditions that spanned the entire spawning period.
-High water events were minimal and short in duration.
-As with the Pink, Chum and Chinook, there was insufficient survey life and observer efficiency information to calculate the uncertainty of Coho escapement estimates.
-The 2014 late summer standing stock fry estimate was 36,101 (\pm 31%) based on night snorkel surveys.
-Similar to 2014, this marks a considerable drop from the relatively high abundance during the previous 5-years.
-During 2015, 11,854 (\pm 4%) Coho smolts outmigrated past the lowermost trapping site.
-Using smolt yield as the primary measure of freshwater carrying capacity, there was no difference in mean smolt abundance between Treatment 1 and Treatment 2 when including off-channel smolts (mean: 12,949 and 12,624 smolts, respectively; 2-tailed t-test p=0.91) but does approach a significant difference for mainstem origin smolts (mean: 6,173 and 7,876, respectively; 2-tailed t-test p=0.06), when excluding the 2009 transition year.
+Coho escapement to the Coquitlam River in 2002-2015 ranged widely (880-13,290 adults) but likely exceeded that necessary to seed available juvenile habitat based on preliminary stock-recruitment analysis.
+The 2015 escapement estimate of 4,979 was based on 11 surveys under relatively favourable survey conditions that spanned the entire spawning period.
+This was the second consecutive year of lower escapement from the record high levels 2009-2013.
+High water events during the fall monitoring period were minimal and short in duration (2 events over 40 cms).
+As with the Pink, Chum and Chinook estimates, there was insufficient survey life and observer efficiency information to calculate the uncertainty of Coho escapement estimates.

+The 2016 late summer standing stock fry estimate was 25,424 ($\pm 30\%$) based on night snorkel surveys.
+Similar to the previous two years, this marks a considerable drop from the relatively high abundance 2008-2013.
+During 2016, 5,654 (\pm 7%) Coho smolts originating from mainstem habitats outmigrated past the lowermost trapping site and an additional 4,386 smolts outmigrated from off-channel habitats.